FRAMEWORK FOR THE DEPLOYMENT OF VISITING SCHOLAR PROGRAMS

 About

-By deploying a framework for the creation or improvement of a visiting scholar program, universities can leverage their existing roles as hubs of research and innovation.
+By establishing or refining a visiting scholar program, universities can capitalize on their role as hubs of research and innovation, fostering a more dynamic and globally connected academic community.

 The Role of University Champions

-How quick do they expect visiting scholars to have tangible impact on their campus?
+How quickly should visiting scholars be expected to make a tangible impact on campus?

-What combination of aspiring and established scholar are ideal at a particular time?
+What mix of aspiring and established scholars best suits the institution’s needs at a given time?

-What type of institutional partnerships are best created by a particular group, and how the host institution can facilitate new partnerships?
+Which types of institutional partnerships are best fostered by each group, and how can the host institution support these connections?

-What is the capacity of the host institution to host international scholars?
+What is the institution’s capacity to effectively host international scholars?